RobinRadic/blade-extensions/README.md

 | [Blade Extensions](https://github.com/radic/blade-extensions) | A collection of usefull Laravel blade extensions, like $loop data in foreach, view partials, etc | [doc](http://docs.radic.nl/blade-extensions) |

-#### The @partial @block and @render directives are deprecated and will not be included in the next major version.
-Instead, use @embed

 #### Installation
 ###### Requirements
 ```JSON